Kingston upon Hull: Municipal

 2016 local elections.
 In the 2018 local elections all of the council was up for election following boundary changes that reduced the number of seats by 2.
 Labour retained control of the council but with a much reduced majority, while in the 2019 local elections there was no change to the make-up of the council.
 In the 2021 local elections the Liberal Democrats gained a couple of seats but Labour retained control by just three seats.
 On 3 March 2022, Labour councillor Julia Conner defected to the Liberal Democrats, reducing the Labour majority to one.
 The Liberal Democrats won overall control of the City Council in the 2022 local elections to end ten years of Labour rule, increasing their majority in the 2023 local elections.
+They remained in control until the 2026 local elections when the council entered a period of no overall control.